blrobin2/blrobin2.github.io/_posts/2023-06-01-shin-kamen-rider.md

 letterboxd_url: https://boxd.it/4jEXNz
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 I don’t know what to say, this was a bad movie.
 I can’t think of one thing it did well

 Nothing felt like it had stakes, no character had more than a single-line description that summed up their entire personality, the pacing was a slog because no clear objectives were ever set, and the costumes looked so cheap

 If nothing else, they should’ve focused on the fights, but every single one was so anime-core that they stood and talked, the camera blurred for a few minutes, and then the fight was over.
 No choreography, just quick cuts, and if you did see the fight it was CGI